-- 47. The Council operates a discretionary selective redundancy scheme, which provides enhanced redundancy payments and a retirement policy that operates in accordance with the provisions of the Employment Rights Act 1996 and the Local Government Pension Scheme.
+- 47. The Council operates a discretionary selective redundancy scheme which provides enhanced redundancy payments and a retirement policy that operates in accordance with the provisions of the Employment Rights Act 1996 and the Local Government Pension Scheme.
 The redundancy scheme implemented in January 2012 was reviewed in November 2012, and a further revised (reduced) Redundancy Payments Scheme was implemented with effect from 1 September 2013.
 Details of both the policy and scheme, as agreed by Full Council and varied from time to time, can be found on the Council's website. - 48.
-In order to facilitate effective workforce planning and manage turnover at Chief Officer level in the interests of the Council, the Contracts Committee may agree to replace a current open-ended employment contract with one of fixed term duration.
-The Chief Officer may be compensated for this by adjustment to salary at the Committee's discretion (up to a maximum of 5%) for the duration of the fixed term, and will be required to contract out of certain employment rights within a suitably drafted legal agreement.
-The Committee may agree to application of the early retirement provisions in appropriate circumstances and in accordance with the Council's retirement policy and the Local Government Pension Scheme. - 49.
-Whilst there is nothing to prevent former employees from working for another organisation or for themselves, it has been made clear in correspondence inviting applicants for voluntary redundancy that the Council's general practice is to not reemploy them.
+Applications for voluntary redundancy from areas of the Council not 'at risk' of redundancy will only be approved in exceptional circumstances, where to do so would clearly support business planning and service delivery in the long-term, and wider strategic objectives as set out in the Council Plan.
+In order to reach a decision on whether or not to support an application, consideration will be given to the viability of a bumped redundancy where appropriate. - It is a recommendation of the DCLG2 that Full Council should be offered the 49. opportunity to vote before termination payments of £100,000 or more are offered to staff leaving the organisation.
+In the unlikely event that a payment (comprising salary paid in lieu, redundancy compensation, holiday pay and any fees or allowances) over this amount to an employee is proposed, a report will be taken to Full Council for consideration. - 50.
+Whilst there is nothing to prevent former employees from working for another organisation or for themselves, it has been made clear in correspondence to applicants for voluntary redundancy that the Council's general practice is to not reemploy them.
 The clear intention is that individuals should not benefit from further employment with the Council when they have already been compensated for loss of their job and may be in receipt of enhanced redundancy payments or pensions in accordance with this pay policy statement and other associated policies.
-A similar principle applies to re-employment of employees who have previously taken early retirement with enhancements. - 50.
-There should therefore be a minimum of 12 months' break before consideration is given to their return to employment within the Council.
-There may, however, be occasions when labour, skills or knowledge are required, and particularly in the case of employees who were made redundant, individuals will not be barred from applying for roles such as casual workers (NOMOs) if there is no direct link with their former job and is outside of the service they were previously employed in.
+A similar principle applies to re-employment of employees who have previously taken early retirement with enhancements.